spldeolin/allison1875/README.md

 - Apply user-developed inspection methods to inspect the source code. (inspector)

-- Transform fluent-style expressions in the source code adhering to Allison1875 conventions (referred to as QueryChain) into standard MyBatis CRUD mapping methods and SQL statements.
+- Transform fluent-style expressions in the source code adhering to *Allison 1875* conventions (referred to as QueryChain) into standard *MyBatis* CRUD mapping methods and SQL statements.
 Ensure that the parameters, return values, internal implementations, and other aspects in the transformation results accurately reflect the information specified by developers in the QueryChain.  (query-transformer)

-- Transform convenient-to-code expressions in the source code adhering to Allison1875 conventions (referred to as StarChain) into source code composed of QueryChains and data assembly logic.
+- Transform convenient-to-code expressions in the source code adhering to *Allison 1875* conventions (referred to as StarChain) into source code composed of QueryChains and data assembly logic.
 After a subsequent transformation through query-transformer, transform into code, that used to query from a fact table and its dimension tables, and assemble data according to the one-to-one or one-to-many relationships specified by StarChain. (star-transfomer)